from copy import deepcopy

 """

-Given a two (unit) vectors, vec_start and vec_end, this function calculates
+Given a two (unit) vectors, vec_start and vec_end, this function calculates the

-U * vec_start = vec_end.
+rotation matrix U, so that U * vec_start = vec_end.

 U the is rotation matrix that rotates vec_start to point in the direction